xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   8. Activation functions.
   9. Adam `beta1`, `beta2` & `epsilon`.
 - Its hard to decide which hyperparameter is the most important in a problem.
 It depends a lot on your problem.
-- One of the ways to tune is to sample a grid with `N` hyperparameter settings and then try all settings combinations on your problem.
+- In old machine learning, one of the ways to tune is to sample a grid with `N` hyperparameter settings and then try all settings combinations on your problem.
-- Try random values: don't use a grid.
+- But in deep learning, try random values: don't use a grid.
 - You can use `Coarse to fine sampling scheme`:
   - When you find some hyperparameters values that give you a better performance - zoom into a smaller region around these values and sample more densely within this space.
 - These methods can be automated.